Dumboiroy/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to [<u>U1 View clients</u>](#use-case-view-clients).
-2. HeartLink shows a list of clients with their appointment details.
+2. HeartLink shows a list of clients with the corresponding appointment details.
-3. User selects a specific client and requests to delete an existing appointment using its Appointment ID.
+3. User selects a specific client and requests to delete an existing appointment by using its Appointment ID.
 4. HeartLink deletes the specified appointment from the client’s record and removes it from the database.

     Use case ends.